phruederi/MPIPZ_SPP_workshop/RNA-Seq/tutorials/RNA-Seq_alignment.md

 1. Clean fastq files

 We will use pair-end data for demonstration and single-end data for practice.
+We generated a set of small fastq files (randomly select ~1k reads) for demonstration.

 > pair-end clean data has two conditions: Col0 and Col0 treated with flg22.
 Each condition has three replicates.